-After a year in the works, it is with great pride we share that the Atlantic Beach Skate Park is now open to the public.
-The construction company was hired in late December 2015 with plans to begin construction February 2016.
+After a year in the works, it is with great pride we share that the Atlantic Beach Skatepark is now open to the public.
+The construction company was hired in late December 2015 with plans to begin construction in February 2016.
 As slated, construction began.

 A Facebook page was set up early in the process to inform the public of the progress to the park.
 In the beginning stages, the developers even asked for public opinion on ideas for ramps in the park.
 Allowing the community to get involved with the project giving locals a say in what we wanted to see happen on our Beach.

-But not anymore, the Town of Atlantic Beach and its Mayor, Trace Cooper, have fought to bring this incredible skatepark to the beach and give the beach kids somewhere public where they can be permitted to ride their skateboards without harassment.
+But not anymore, the Town of Atlantic Beach and its Mayor, Trace Cooper, have fought to bring this incredible skatepark to the beach and give Atlantic Beach (and surrounding areas) kids somewhere public where they can ride their skateboards without being harassed.
 I’ve spent the last two afternoons at the park and I’m so excited to see this project completed.
 I just wish that it had happened 20 years ago!

 The park is free to the public so you can stop by for a visit.